Memphis braces for release of video in Tyre Nichols' arrest

 Associated Press

 MEMPHIS, Tenn.
-(AP) — The city of Memphis and the nation on Friday awaited the release of a police video depicting five officers viciously beating Tyre Nichols, a Black man whose death prompted murder charges against the cops and outrage at the country’s latest instance of police brutality.
+(AP) — The city of Memphis and the nation on Friday braced for the release of a police video depicting five officers viciously beating Tyre Nichols, a Black man whose death prompted murder charges against them and outrage at the country’s latest instance of police brutality.

 The officers were charged Thursday with murder and other crimes in the killing of Nichols, a motorist who died three days after a confrontation with the officers during a traffic stop on Jan.
 7.